simranKaur68/Learning-Git/README.md

 # Learning-Git
 This is my new repository which I created to learn git commands
 <br>
-Created by : Simran Kaur
+Created by : Simran Kaur(Web Developer)